HealsCodes/ephemeral-devbox/README.md

 If terraform reported no issues it should only take a minute or two until your devbox appears in you tailnet and accessible via tailnet-SSH.

 To destroy the devbox instance run `terraform destroy -auto-approve`.

-_It might take a few minutes for thee debox to be removed from your tailnet and starting a new instance in the meantime might lead to <hostname>-2, <hostname>-3, ... situations.
-I'm looking into improving this behaviour_
+_It might take a few minutes for the devbox to be removed from your tailnet and starting a new instance in the meantime might lead to <hostname>-2, <hostname>-3, ... situations._

+_I'm looking into improving this behaviour_

 ### Optional extras